Predictia/AQUA/aquathon/breakout_1/breakout_plan.md

   - Show how to run the aqua-analysis tool and its role in generating diagnostics.
   - Demonstrate how to modify the YAML file for custom analyses.
   - Discuss common troubleshooting techniques.

+#### Purpose of the Wrapper

+- Automates the running of multiple diagnostics for the AQUA project.
+- Allows parallel execution to speed up analyses.
+- Provides flexibility through command-line arguments and YAML configuration.

+##### **Key Features**:
+- **Command-line & YAML Configuration**:
+  - Accepts options like model, experiment, source, output directory, and log level.
+  - Missing options are retrieved from a YAML configuration file (`config.aqua-analysis.yaml`).

+- **Parallel Execution**:
+  - Diagnostics can be run in parallel using background processes.
+  - Supports control over the number of threads with `max_threads`.

+- **Logging**:
+  - Logs are managed at different levels (`DEBUG`, `INFO`, `ERROR`) and written to individual log files for each diagnostic.

+- **Error Handling**:
+  - Detects missing configurations or failed diagnostics and provides informative error messages.

+---

 #### YAML Template